Maximum Survival

 There are many different types of traps you can use and they all work pretty much on the same principle.
 Find an area where animals are most active, set your trap, and cover your scent.

-• Next story Survival Seeds
+• Next story Emergency Winter Survival

 Leave a Reply Cancel reply